 Special considerations: Rocky soil conditions in many parts of Connecticut may require the contractor to discuss excavation methods with the fire marshal, particularly if blasting or mechanical rock breaking is needed.

 Who issues the permit: The local fire department issues the tank removal permit.
-Massachusetts General Laws Chapter 148 gives fire departments jurisdiction over flammable storage.
+Massachusetts General Laws Chapter 148 gives fire departments jurisdiction over flammable storage, and most departments want to see the contractor's license and insurance certificate before the permit is approved — not after.

 MCP framework: If contamination is discovered during removal, the Massachusetts Contingency Plan kicks in.
 This requires notification to MassDEP, engagement of a Licensed Site Professional (LSP), and compliance with specific investigation and cleanup timelines.
 The MCP is one of the most detailed cleanup frameworks in the nation.